veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 as the emission of light from hot gases (atomic spectra).
 Physicists use models for a variety of purposes.
 For example, models can help physicists analyze a scenario and perform a calculation, or they can be used to represent a situation in the form of a computer simulation.
-A **theory**{: class="term"
-#import-auto-id2786489} is an explanation for patterns in nature that is
-supported by scientific evidence and verified multiple times by various groups of researchers.
+A **theory** is an explanation for patterns in nature that is supported by scientific evidence and verified multiple times by various groups of researchers.
 Some theories include models to help visualize phenomena, whereas others do not.
 Newton’s theory of gravity, for example, does not require